 Ingrid Hansen trained first as a dancer, then as an actor, until she turned to the dark side and became a puppeteer.

 Raised by gregarious Danish immigrants, Ingrid is a television puppeteer, voice-over actor, and theatre creator.
-Most recently, Ingrid plays Heart, a lovable agender orange monster on Helpsters, Sesame Workshop’s new series for AppleTV+.
+Most recently, Ingrid plays Heart, a lovable agender orange monster on three seasons of Helpsters, Sesame Workshop’s new series for AppleTV+.
+Ingrid performed the body of the monstrous Ma Gorg as well as several featured characters on Fraggle Rock: Back to the Rock with the Jim Henson Company.
 She also puppeteered Gertie the Gopher for four seasons of Tiga Talk (APTN), and appeared on Miss Persona (Treehouse TV), Princess Sparkly Butt and The Hot Dog Kid (Teletoon), Singalong with Tobee, Caitie’s Classroom, Mr. Monkey, Monkey Mechanic and Tongue Twisters with Twyla.

 In 2006 she co-founded SNAFU Dance Theatre.
 With SNAFU, Ingrid has co-authored and produced 21 live shows including Little Orange Man, Kitt & Jane, Interstellar Elder, Table Top Tales, Snack Music and The Merkin Sisters.
 SNAFU’s work has cumulatively garnered over 20 awards, countless five star reviews, and has been presented by the National Arts Centre, The Belfry Theatre, SummerWorks Festival, The Great Canadian Theatre Centre, The Centaur Theatre, and festivals across Canada.
 She also creates theatre behind bars with prisoners.